CodeExplode/Image-Tagger/README.md

 * Negative search terms
 * WebP support, GIF playback

-To rename a tag, filter on just that tag, then enter batch mode with Ctrl B and change the tag for all images which use it
+To rename a tag, filter on just that tag, then enter batch mode with Ctrl B and change the tag

 It occasionally freezes when dragging in large batches of images, which I'm looking into.
 It's best to save beforehand.